 - 6.6.1 Where appropriate, the School's purchasing card can be used to make payments.
 These should only be used where payment by BACS is not possible. - 6.6.2 A purchasing card form must be completed before purchase and authorised; if the value of the purchase is unknown then a projected cost should be included on the form.
 The Business and Operations Partner is required to reconcile the card payments each month to the statement of activity and posting the transactions in full onto the accounting system. - 6.6.3 Purchasing card purchases are limited to a maximum of £1,500 per card per month (£2,000 LAAT central card).
 Single transactions are limited to £400 (£1,500 LAAT central card).
-There may be times by exception when the single transaction limit can be raised to enable a purchase to made, but on these occasions, the uplift will be on a temporary basis and with the prior approval of the Finance Manager or Finance and Operations Director. - 6.6.4 The detailed guide for purchasing cards gives further information.
+6.6.4 The detailed guide for purchasing cards gives further information.